CryptalDash (CRD) Reaches One Day Volume of $402.00

-CryptalDash (CURRENCY:CRD) traded up 2.7% against the US dollar during the 1 day period ending at 11:00 AM E.T. on August 26th.
-In the last week, CryptalDash has traded 2.5% lower against the US dollar.
-One CryptalDash coin can now be bought for approximately $0.0066 or 0.00000017 BTC on major exchanges.
-CryptalDash has a market capitalization of $6.62 million and $402.00 worth of CryptalDash was traded on exchanges in the last 24 hours.
+CryptalDash (CURRENCY:CRD) traded 2.7% higher against the dollar during the 1 day period ending at 11:00 AM ET on August 26th.
+One CryptalDash coin can now be bought for about $0.0066 or 0.00000017 BTC on cryptocurrency exchanges.
+CryptalDash has a market capitalization of $6.62 million and approximately $402.00 worth of CryptalDash was traded on exchanges in the last day.
+During the last week, CryptalDash has traded down 2.5% against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.